-Abhyanga, or Ayurvedic self massage is one of my go to self care.
+Abhyanga, or Ayurvedic self massage is one of my go to self care techniques.

-Abhyanga is originally mentioned in the Charaka Samhita, Sushruta Samhita, and the Ashtanga Hrdayam; these three text are among the ancient Ayurvedic text that lay the foundation for Ayurvedic medicine.
+Abhyanga is originally mentioned in the Charaka Samhita, Sushruta Samhita, and the Ashtanga Hridayam; these three texts are among the ancient Ayurvedic texts that lay the foundation for Ayurvedic medicine.
 Abhyanga is self massage and it is intended to support vitality and longevity.
 The practice calms the nervous system, balances the body, and helps to improve circulation while stimulating the organs.

-There are many benefits including softening and toning the skin and muscles, nourishing the body, increasing longevity, benefiting sleep, strengthening the immune system, pacifying vata and pitta, and relieving anxiety.
+There are many benefits including softening and toning the skin and muscles, nourishing the body, increasing longevity, improving sleep, strengthening the immune system, pacifying vata and pitta, and relieving anxiety.

 To begin an abhyanga practice you’ll need to know what your primary dosha is, or you’ll want to have an idea of what dosha is most active.
 You can identify your dosha here.
 Once you know what dosha you most identify with you can select your oil.

 Vata governs the respiratory system, muscle movements, heart pulsations, contraction and expansion within the body, nerve signals, digestion, and elimination.
 Locations for vata include the hips, thighs, colon, ears, bones, skin, and nerves.
 Vata qualities are dry, brittle, cold, windy, crisp, and astringent.
-Coconut oil is the best oil to pacify vata. warm the oil prior to beginning your session.
-Make sure you have head to toe cover to keep you warm while meditating.
+Coconut oil is the best oil to pacify vata.
+Warm the oil prior to beginning your session.
+Make sure you have a head-to-toe cover to keep you warm while meditating.